bergie/create/README.md

     $ npm install

-Use the supplied `Cakefile` to generate the merged JavaScript file for Create:
+Use the supplied `Gruntfile.coffee` to generate the merged JavaScript file for Create:

-    $ cake build
+    $ grunt build

-You can also generate a minified version:
+You can also generate a simplified version that only includes the inline editing features:

-    $ cake min
+    $ grunt editonly

-Note: the `cake` command is part of the CoffeeScript distribution.
-You can either run it from `./node_modules/.bin/cake` or install it globally via `npm install -g coffee-script`.
+Note: the `grunt` command is part of the [Grunt](http://gruntjs.com) package.
+You can either run it from `./node_modules/.bin/grunt` or install it globally via `npm install -g grunt-cli`.

 ## Read more